Frequently Asked Questions

 No, there is no deadline, as we operate year-round.
 You are welcome to come when you can.
 The minimum stay is one month, and the maximum stay is six months.

 3. When I am at the farm, how can I connect to the internet?

 We provide access to wireless internet service, which is available in the kitchen area (the common space for all interns and guests).
-This is available at no charge.
+This is available at a small charge of around $1USD per day.
 Be aware that internet service here has a mind of its own – you should expect that internet service will be poor on windy days, rainy days, and even just when the internet provider decides to keep us on our toes.
-If you want to be able to use the internet without having to share/compete with everyone else, consider purchasing your own card ($30 for one month).

 4. Should I bring my phone?

 Sure, for taking pictures!
 For phone calls, it’s much too expensive to have an international calling plan with your home phone service provider.
 We have a phone with a Jamaican international calling plan, and we make this available to interns for calls home (no charge to call family).
 If you are staying for more than one month, and you would like to have a phone of your own, you can buy a cheap Jamaican phone.
 For around $20 USD, you can purchase a phone in the nearest town, and for around $3.00 USD, you can purchase 90 minutes of international calling time.
 International texting is pretty cheap on these phones.